The Robert Stephenson Lifting Bridge and its wanderings

 Reference:

-In the 1830’s a lifting bridge was built by the Leicester & Swannington Railway across the Leicester Navigation canal next to its West Bridge wharf.
-In the raised position canal boats could pass under while in the lowered position wagons could be pulled over by horses.
-With the closure of the railway in the 1960’s this bridge was dismantled for preservation and its wanderings between different sites are illustrated in the photographs below.
+In the 1830’s a wooden lifting bridge designed by Robert Stephenson was built by the Leicester & Swannington Railway across the Leicester Navigation canal (later the Grand Union Canal) at its wharf at West Bridge, Leicester.
+In the raised position there was clearance for a canal boat to pass under the bridge together with the horse on the towpath which pulled the boat, while in the lowered position wagons could be pulled over the bridge by horse to sidings.
+With the closure of the railway here in the 1960’s this bridge was dismantled for preservation and its wanderings between different sites are illustrated in the photographs below.

 The site of the lifting bridge in 1974 after the structure had been removed.
-This is looking east with the towpath immediately below the truncated track in the foreground, Soar Lane road bridge on the right and the former goods shed in the background.
+This is looking east with the canal towpath immediately below the truncated track in the foreground.
+Soar Lane road bridge is on the right and the former goods shed at Soar Lane Wharf is in the background, then occupied by builders’ merchant Ellis & Everard Ltd.

 Another view of the dismantled lifting bridge at Abbey Pumping Station.
 The whole base of the lifting section, with rails still in place, is on the right.

-The lifting bridge was rebuilt just outside Abbey Pumping Station, seen here in 1982, and much of the dismantled woodwork appears to have been reused.
-Note that some of the counter-balance weights have been removed and tossed into the stream.
+The lifting bridge was rebuilt over a drainage ditch just outside Abbey Pumping Station, seen here in 1982.
+Much of the dismantled woodwork appears to have been reused, but note that some of the counter-balance weights have been removed and tossed into the ditch.

 Another view of the lifting bridge outside Abbey Pumping Station in 1982.